-Most business contracts are created as a result of a purchase/contract request submitted through the CBS2 General Purchasing request form the DFA Service Catalog.
+Most business contracts are created as a result of a purchase/contract request submitted through the CBS2 General Purchasing request from the DFA Service Portal.
 The CBS2 specialist or Procurement Category Manager will recognize the need for a Business Contract to be a part of a purchase or contract request and will include the Business Contracts team automatically.

 A Business Contract can be requested directly when appropriate, or when an agreement is solely for revenue or at no-cost and no purchase order will be needed.
-These requests can be emailed to Theresa Mason (email@example.com) and Priya Lakireddy (firstname.lastname@example.org).
-A service ticket for business contracts will be available in the near future.
+These requests can be emailed to Contract Administrators Ramon Moradi (email@example.com) and Anna Coffman (firstname.lastname@example.org).

 Examples of Business Agreements and Other Agreements Handled by the Business Contracts team: